 We’ve also hacked the Ektorp, and aside from its timeless style and versatility, the comfort factor puts the Ektorp amongst the top for most comfortable IKEA sofas out there.

 Status: Replaced by Uppland in the US.
 Available elsewhere.

 After the massively popular Manstad sofabed was discontinued, a few models with similar mechanisms rose up to fill the void in our hearts.
 The one that has lasted through the years and came out on top was the Friheten, an L-shaped sofabed with storage under the chaise and a hidden bed compartment.

 Even though it’s not the most comfortable IKEA sofa, it definitely earns its points for its versatility as a sectional sofa, the roomy storage compartment, and the pull-out bed that can transform your sofa into a double bed for guests.

 In late 2016 the Friheten added a younger sibling to the line-up, a 3-seater sofabed (sans chaise and storage).

 The Vimle deserves top stop on the list for many good reasons.

 Firstly it looks great.
-There’s a good reason why square arm sofas do well – it’s timeless and never gets old – hence it works well for almost any living space.
+There’s a good reason why square arm sofas do well – the look is timeless and never gets old, so it works well for almost any living space.

-A quick tester of this sofa will make you realize it’s super comfy (not as comfy as the reviewed Gronlid sofa but very close).
+A quick test of this sofa will make you realise it’s super comfy (not as comfy as the reviewed Gronlid sofa but very close).
 The frames are exactly the same, only the arms (and seemingly cushions) are different.

-What’s there not the love about the Vimle?
+What’s there not to love about the Vimle?
 It can do everything!